 - 8 ounces day old bread cubes , about 10 loosely packed cups

 - 8 ounces shredded cheddar cheese, divided (2 cups)

 - ¾ cups cranberries, frozen or fresh

 - Add spinach to skillet with ¼ teaspoon of salt and nutmeg and cook, stirring often, until just wilted, about 2 minutes.
 Remove from skillet, squeeze out excess moisture, and roughly chop.
 Set aside.

 - Grease a 9-inch x 13-inch baking dish.
 Add bread cubes.
 Top with crumbled cooked sausage and cranberries.

 - Whisk eggs in a bowl.
 Add milk to eggs, along with remaining ¼ teaspoon each of salt and black pepper.
 Add spinach and 1 cup of cheese to egg mixture.
 Stir to combine.

 - Pour egg mixture over bread cube mixture.
 Press down with your hand so the bread absorbs the egg mixture.
 Top with remaining 1 cup of cheese.
 Cover with aluminum foil and refrigerate for 30 minutes to an hour before baking (this allows the bread to absorb the egg/milk mixture; I typically like to go for the full hour).

 - Make sure your bread is day old.
 If your bread is too fresh, it won’t suck up the milk/egg mixture as well.
 How to dry out bread?
-Place on a baking sheet in a 300 degree Fahrenheit oven for about 10 minutes and then proceed with recipe.
+Place on a baking sheet in a 300 degree Fahrenheit oven for about 10 minutes and then proceed with the recipe.